What is a non-elected officer and where can I find some interesting facts?

 Description

-The Clerk, wearing a black gown leans in to speak to the Speaker of the House of Representatives in his chair.
-In front is her desk, with books and sand timers.
+The Clerk, wearing a traditional black gown, leans in to speak to the Speaker of the House of Representatives in his chair.
+The Clerk sits at the desk in front of the Speaker where they keep sand timers and books including the standing orders – rules – of the House of Representatives.

 Thank you for your question, Lee.